grongierisc/kong-ee-training/README.md

 To enable this feature, we have to change the docker-compose file.

-Add this to the iam service, environement
+Add this to the iam service, environment

 ```yml
       KONG_ENFORCE_RBAC: 'on'